 Sally held up the sheathed knife; it had a wide cruciform hilt and a long handle that for Sally was two-hands long.
 The pommel was set with a large green jewel.
 "I can't take this; it is too valuable."

 Sally exposed the blade.
 It was a third of a meter long and very skinny; almost a short sword in Sally's hands.
 The smooth blade had the wavy lines of folded steel.
 She tested the edge with her fingertip and accidentally drew a drop of blood.

 "There, it likes you.
-It belongs to you now, Lady Sally," the Wolverine said firmly.
+It belongs to you now, Lady Sally," said the Wolverine firmly.

-The Raven continued his orders, "Red and I will take the first watch, the Bear and Bill will take the second and the Wolverine and Bob will take the third."
+The Raven continued with his orders, "Red and I will take the first watch, the Bear and Bill will take the second and the Wolverine and Bob will take the third."

 "What about us?"
 Grace asked.